The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 #### Tab Navigation

-> Think of a **tab bar** at the bottom of your app (like on Instagram or Twitter) where you can tap different icons to switch between pages instantly.
+> A tab bar usually at the bottom lets users switch between pages quickly.
 >
 > - `createBottomTabNavigator`: To make a bottom tab bar (like Instagram’s tab bar).
 >